ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 + `POINT`: area-less feature that represents a point (e.g., well, city, farmland)
 + `LINESTRING`: (e.g., a tributary of a river)
-+ `MULTILINESTRING`: (e.g., river with more than one tributaries)
++ `MULTILINESTRING`: (e.g., river with more than one tributary)
 + `POLYGON`: geometry with a positive area (e.g., county, state, country)
 + `MULTIPOLYGON`: collection of polygons to represent a single object (e.g., countries with islands: U.S., Japan)

 ---

-`POINT` is the simplest geometry type, and is represented by a vector of two^[or three to represent a point in the three-dimensional space] numeric values.
-An example below shows how a `POINT` feature can be made from scratch^[we will learn how to make `sfg` objects from scratch because it helps to better understand how the spatial data is stored.]:
+`POINT` is the simplest geometry type and is represented by a vector of two^[or three to represent a point in the three-dimensional space] numeric values.
+An example below shows how a `POINT` feature can be made from scratch:

 ```r